gatsbyjs/gatsby/docs/docs/configuring-ca-certificates.md

 title: Configuring CA Certificates
 ---

-For developers using a private (or corporate) package registry that requires a certificate from a certificate authority (CA), you may need to set your certificate in your npm, yarn, or node config.
+If you're using a private (typically a corporate) package registry that requires a certificate from a CA (certificate authority), you may need to setup the certificate in your `npm`, `yarn`, and `node` config.

 ## Common errors from misconfigured certificates

-This might be a problem if you are seeing errors like `unable to get local issuer certificate` in the console output while trying to install Gatsby plugins, particularly with plugins or themes that need to be built as native Node.js modules (eg. `gatsby-plugin-sharp`).
-It may happen after running `npm install` or `yarn install` in a fresh clone of a repository when trying to pull packages from a place besides a public registry and the certifcate has not been set in your config.
+If you're seeing errors like `unable to get local issuer certificate` in the console output while trying to install a Gatsby plugin, a misconfigured certificate might be the problem.
+This occurs particularly with plugins or themes that need to be built as native Node.js modules (eg. `gatsby-plugin-sharp`).
+It may happen when installing packages from a private registry (via `npm install` or `yarn install`) without an appropriately setup certificate in config.

 ## cafile config option